 The artist created this masterpiece using tan, beige, light to dark brown, and black hues.
 These are the natural solid, spotted and streaked formations of the bark.

-We had banana plants in our backyard in Jamaica.
-This was an assignment I took on creating my own version when I returned home.
-I’m drawn to creativity.
+We had several plants in our backyard in Jamaica.
+As a result, I took on creating my own version when I returned home.
+Naturally, I gravitate towards creativity.

 The bark is the outer lining of the trunk.
-People have made baskets, boxes, plates and trays, table and floor mats, and furniture from intertwined pieces of bark.
+People make baskets, boxes, plates and trays, table and floor mats, and furniture from intertwined pieces of bark.

 How do You Like It? | Share Your Story

-Some cultures are only aware of the use of ripe bananas as a food source.
-They have no idea about green bananas cooked and eaten in other cultures.
-This is a part of the Jamaican tradition.
+Interestingly, some cultures are only aware of the use of ripe bananas as a food source.
+As such, they have no idea about cooking and eating it in its green state in other cultures.
+However, this is a part of the Jamaican tradition.

 I’ve had to explain to many Americans that it’s a staple used similarly to potatoes.
-Not everyone would be inclined to try it.
+Anyway, not everyone would be inclined to try it.

 DID YOU KNOW?

-- The Banana Board has recorded that Jamaica grows over 150 varieties of banana and plantain including the Gros Michel, Lacatan, and Chinese.
+• The Banana Board records that Jamaica grows over 150 varieties of banana and plantain including the Gros Michel, Lacatan, and Chinese.

-- Jamaica has changed its focus from export to domestic banana cultivation since 2008 due to severe challenges.
+• Jamaica has changed its focus from export to domestic cultivation since 2008 due to severe challenges.

-- The first recognition of the devastating Moko Disease destroying the banana plant in Jamaica took place in 2004.
+• The first recognition of the devastating Moko Disease destroying the plant in Jamaica took place in 2004.
 It affected the parishes of St. James, Portland, St. Mary, and St. Thomas.

-Diseases, heavy rainfalls, and storms have had negative effects on the banana plant in Jamaica and other parts of the world.
-This has resulted in fluctuations in the industry.
+Diseases, heavy rainfalls, and storms have had negative effects on these plants in Jamaica and other parts of the world.
+Consequently, it has resulted in fluctuations in the industry.

 Do you have a banana story, a recipe, or some cultural traditions?